On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 The target is "Matsuyama Castle with thunder and a sudden shower"

-However, I aimed for the opposite:
+But what I aimed for was the opposite:

 It was truly an experimental challenge combining weather and video.